CZ-NIC/mininterface/docs/Supported-types.md

     m = run(OmitSubcommandPrefixes[Env])
     ```

     Take a look!
-Using that annotation will make the inscription shorter.
+Using that annotation makes the usage line shorter.

     ```bash
     $ ./program.py --help
     usage: program.py [-h] [-v] {message,console}
     ```

-In the config file, put a dict where subcommands are in the kebab case.
+In the config file, put a dict with the subcommands in kebab-case.
 Here, we define some config defaults for `ConsoleRich`, leaving `Message` and `ConsolePlain` without config defaults.

 ```yaml
 val: